KenKundert/quantiphy/doc/user.rst

         map_sf=Quantity.map_sf_to_greek,
                             # because we are using sia this is ignored by
                             # default;  it comes into play when form is
-                            # overridden to 'si' in comments
+                            # overridden to 'si' for comments
     )

 Now, in the other modules, you would simply import from *quantity* rather than